astropenguin/xarray-dataclasses/README.md

 ones = Image.ones((2, 2), x=[0, 1], y=[0, 1])
 ```

-- Custom DataArray instances with fixed dimensions, datatype, and coordinates can easily be created.
+- DataArray or Dataset instances with fixed dimensions, data type, and coordinates can easily be created.
 - NumPy-like special functions like ``ones()`` are provided as class methods.
+- 100% compatible with [the Python's native dataclass].

 ## Requirements